BigMafr4h/BigMafr4h/README.md

-- 👋 Hi, I’m @BigMafr4h
+Hey, I’m @BigMafr4h
-- 👀 I’m student of Cybersecurity, i code in C and Python..
+I’m student of Cybersecurity, i code in C and Python..
-- 🌱 I’m currently learning more of C and interested in assembly
+I’m currently learning more of C and interested in assembly!
-- 💞️
-- 📫 How to reach me ...

 Insta @mafr4h

 <!---